-Revenue in the Group's expanding markets, namely Vietnam, Thailand and Indonesia, grew to \$2.5m FY2017, or by 15% when compared to FY2016.
-Strong growth was recorded in Vietnam with modest growth in Thailand.
-Indonesia remains a challenging market, which requires continued investment and revised distribution pathways.
+Revenue in the Group's expanding markets, namely Vietnam, Thailand and Indonesia, grew to \$2.9m (2017: \$2.2m).
+Strong growth continued to be recorded in Vietnam with modest growth coming from Thailand.
+We expect greater growth in Thailand partly due to our change in strategy with the appointment of a new country manager.
+Indonesia and direct sales into China continue to be challenging markets for the Group.

-Outlook for 2018
+Outlook for 2019

-Given the Company's diverse operating platform the Directors intend to provide more detailed guidance mid-way through the year.
+Vita Life Sciences is very well positioned to leverage market opportunities across the region and is expecting moderate growth moving forward.
+Directors intend to provide more detailed guidance mid-way through the year.

-Managing Director 22 March 2018
+Managing Director 27 March 2019

-YOUR DIRECTORS SUBMIT THEIR REPORT FOR THE YEAR ENDED 31 DECEMBER 2017
+YOUR DIRECTORS' SUBMIT THEIR REPORT FOR THE YEAR ENDED 31 DECEMBER 2018